SOSARS/Portfolio/README.md

 email: sfsosars@gmail.com
 linkedin: https://www.linkedin.com/in/simphiwe-motsoasele-b837a4230

-aspiring software developer with a keen interest in Data Science.
+Aspiring software developer with a keen interest in Data Science.
 Learning is a big passion of mine and that has been supplemented by my affection for reading non-fiction books.
 At the time of writing this, I am a second year student in the process of acquiring my bachelors in Information Systems.
 I have also taken a 6-month bootcamp that has introduced me to the Data Science concepts I am now fond of.
 I must admit,